Bill Moseley: Acting career

 In 2008, Moseley played the role of Luigi Largo in Repo!
 The Genetic Opera.
 In this futuristic, genetic opera, he was able to network with Nivek Ogre of Skinny Puppy and ohGr, subsequently appearing on ohGr's new album Devils in my Details.
 He mainly speaks at the beginning or ending of the songs in vivid, poetic rants.
 He appears on Eyecandy, Feelin' Chicken, Psychoreal, Timebomb, Smogharp, and Witness.
 Additionally, in 2008, Moseley appeared as a telemarketer in the music video for Combichrist's Sent to Destroy".

 Moseley contributed songs to the 2008 soundtrack of Vampira: The Movie, a documentary by Kevin Sean Michaels on Maila Nurmi, in which he also stars.
 It was released on Collectables Records, a division of Alpha Video.

 He appears as Kozlowski in Robert Lieberman's 2009 thriller film The Tortured, and in 2012 played as The Magician in The Devil's Carnival.

 Moseley has also provided voice-over recordings for the Florida-based heavy metal band – Generichrist and also British goth-metal band Sinnergod on the track "Overture" which features on their 2013 debut album Seven Deadly Sinphonies.

 He later made appearances in Texas Chainsaw 3D and American Exorcist.

 In 2019, Moseley appeared in Gothic Harvest with Lin Shaye and Sofia Mattsson, directed by Ashley Hamilton.
 He also reprised his role as Otis B. Driftwood in 3 from Hell.
 Horror Fuel magazine reports that Moseley will star in the horror film Jasper alongside Michael Berryman, Kane Hodder and Bill Oberst in 2022.

 He starred as, Captain Harris, in all 5 Ice Nine Kills music videos for their 2021 horror film-themed album The Silver Scream 2: Welcome to Horrorwood.

 Music career

 Moseley (as Chop Top) was the lead singer of Cornbugs, a three-man band he had between 1999 and 2007 with avant-garde rock/metal guitarist Buckethead and Deli Creeps' drummer, Pinchface.
 He also contributed vocal parts to the songs I Come in Peace (as a news reporter) and Onions Unleashed (as Onions) from Buckethead's album Giant Robot (1994) and Jowls from Buckethead's album Monsters and Robots (1999), also as Chop Top.

 Moseley, along with Rani Sharone, released albums No Way Down and The Devil Rides West, calling themselves Spider Mountain.

 In 2017, Moseley released the album Bill & Phil: Songs of Darkness and Despair with Pantera frontman Philip Anselmo.

+In 2021, Moseley collaborated with metal bands Black Tusk and Child Bite on a cover version of the Butthole Surfers song "Who Was in My Room Last Night?"
+He contributed vocals and appears in the music video.